The smart grid

 Real time control

-Through the use of the digital communications technology that the Smart Grid uses, real-time control can be implemented.
+Through the use of the digital communications technology that the smart grid uses, real-time control can be implemented.
 Both the utility companies and consumers are able to see and monitor electrical usage as it occurs.
 This real-time control increases the reliability, efficiency and speed of the grid.
-It also allows for TOUT (time of use tariffs), which aims to time-shift the demand, resulting in more evenly distributed electrical usage, so new expensive generating capacity doesn’t need to be built since peak demand will actually fall.
+It also allows for Time of use tariffs, which aims to time-shift the demand, resulting in more evenly distributed electrical usage, so new expensive generating capacity doesn’t need to be built since peak demand will actually fall.

-Currently, once an area loses power, the grid only gets informed once a customer complains about a lack of electricity.
+Currently, once an area loses power, the Grid is only informed once a customer complains about a lack of electricity.
 This can therefore lead to a long process of repairs, especially if the problem occurs in the middle of the night and no one contacts the utility company until the morning.

 With the introduction of the smart grid, when an area is affected by unforeseen circumstances that causes it to lose power, electricity will automatically be redirected via an alternative route ensuring there is no impact on the customer.
 This self-healing power of the smart grid, enables rapid fixes and allows for a more reliable, efficient electrical grid.